drobnik/valhalla-engine/README.md

 \* - the game logic and collisions are turned off for now, sorry about that.

 ![Screen](http://i.imgur.com/K00B1qT.png)

-## Documentation
-To generate Haddock for this project, simply type: `stack haddock`.

 ## 'Valhalla in less than 5 minutes' tour